-Eric V. Gottardi is a senior partner at Peck and Company.
+Eric V. Gottardi, Q.C. is a senior partner at Peck and Company.
 He is an experienced litigator, and has acted in many significant criminal cases, at both trial level and on appeal.
 Eric obtained his law degree from Queen’s University and then went on to work as a judicial law clerk at the Court of Appeal for Ontario.
 After being called to the bar, he joined the firm of Peck and Company, where he soon focused on appellate and extradition work.
 In 2020, Eric was appointed as Queen’s Counsel in British Columbia, in recognition of his contributions to the justice system in B.C.

 Eric practices primarily in the area of criminal law, including acting as Crown Counsel in special prosecutions involving potential conflicts of interest within the Attorney General’s Ministry.
 He was called to the Bar in Ontario as a special prosecutor (L2) in 2010.
 Eric has also represented clients with respect to quasi-criminal matters including securities prosecutions, workplace fatality investigations, and forfeiture proceedings.
 He has argued cases at all levels of Court, including several at the Supreme Court of Canada.
 He has also appeared as counsel in Ontario and Alberta.